zyborg/Zyborg.CLI/README.md

 Event        | Method Name
 -------------|---------------
 Post-Bind    | `Model_OnInit`
+Post-Exec    | `Command_OnExec`
 Post-Exec    | `Model_OnExec`

+The Post-Bind method is invoked on each model class (including child model classes referenced by child sub-commands) after they are *bound* to the generated configuration.
+The Post-Exec metohds are invoked after the associated model is executed against an input set of CLI arguments.
+The difference between the two types of Post-Exec handlers comes into play when using child sub-commands.
+If you define a command line model that includes child sub-commands (and they in turn may also define their own children, etc.) then the `Command_OnExec` handler will only be invoked on the most deeply-nested child command model class.
+However, the `Model_OnExec` will get invoked on that child, as well as all its parents and grand-parents in reverse nesting order out to the root.

-The Post-Exec method may also optionally define an integer return value, in which case the result of invoking that handler will be returned as the ultimate result of the model execution.
+The Post-Exec methods may also optionally define an integer return value, in which case the result of invoking that handler will be returned as the ultimate result of the model execution.